wearekickback/contracts/README.md

 ### Some decision behind the architectural choice.

+We have made certain architectual deciisions which may seem suboptimal to people who look into the code for the first time.
+The following section covers context behind why we made such decisions.

 #### Deploying each contract per event.

 A new contract needs to be deployed for each event, which incurs some cost at each deploy.
 This makes it relatively expensive to use for a small number of participant especially when the gas price or Ether price is expensive.
 However, this will allow us to constantly update and refactor the contract to be up to date without having complex upgradability strategy.

+As our contract matures we would like to transition to a model where one contract holds multiple events and make certain logics pluggable/upgradable.

 #### No strict time dependencies.

-The current contract does not contain any information about the event start and ends time as real events often do not have strict deadlines on participation.
-Also, the current unstable nature of Ethereum mainnet occasionally make it difficult (or too expensive) to interact with the contract in a timely manner so it often comes down to the event owner to decide when it ends the event.
-The only exception is `cooling period` which last for a week by default.
+The current contract does not contain any information about the event start and end time as real events often do not have strict deadlines on participation.
+Also, the current unstable nature of Ethereum mainnet occasionally makes it difficult (or too expensive) to interact with the contract in a timely manner so it often comes down to the event owner to decide when one ends the event.
+The only exception is `cooling period` which lasts for a week by default.
 Having the cooling period is mainly to encourage users to withdraw deposits as soon as possible so that users can avoid possible loss of funds if any bugs or vulnerabilities are found (or the deployment account is compromised).
-Please refer to [this blog post](https://medium.com/@makoto_inoue/running-everyday-dapp-when-ethereum-is-under-pressure-2c5bf4412c13) for the user impact when Ethereum network is under performance pressure.
+Please refer to [this blog post](https://medium.com/@makoto_inoue/running-everyday-dapp-when-ethereum-is-under-pressure-2c5bf4412c13) for the user impact when the Ethereum network is under performance pressure.

 #### Pull over Push